 Wildlife and Countryside Act 1981

-The Eurasian otter is protected by the Wildlife and Countryside act 1981 schedule 5 and 6, and as such you are responsible for your own actions in proximity to the otters.
+The Eurasian otter is protected by the Wildlife and Countryside Act 1981 schedules 5 and 6, and as such you are responsible for your own actions in proximity to the otters.
 As a wildlife photographer morally it is not acceptable to disturb the otters when taking photographs.
 If you behave in an inappropriate manner and disturb the otters you may be asked to leave the workshop without recompense.

 There are more images of the Eurasian otter in the Eurasian otter gallery

 Richard Stacey…………….
-East Anglia
+East Anglia 2019

-Isle of Mull Otter Photography Workshop with Ron McCombe: Jan 2017
+Isle of Mull Otter Photography Workshop with Ron McCombe:

 “I have been to the Isle of Mull many times over the years but have never been able to get any decent Otter photographs.
 Seeing Otters on Mull is relatively easy, but getting good photographs is a completely different matter.
-I therefore decided to book the Otter Photography Trip with Ron McCombe, mainly because his Otter photo’s from previous trips were superb.
-I arrived at the accommodation on Saturday evening and was very pleasantly surprised at the excellent standard of the house – a lovely large open lounge, dining area and kitchen with underfloor heating, very spacious bedrooms, most with on-suite bathrooms.
+I, therefore, decided to book the Otter Photography Trip with Ron McCombe, mainly because his Otter photo’s from previous trips were superb.
+I arrived at the accommodation on Saturday evening and was very pleasantly surprised at the excellent standard of the house – a lovely large open lounge, dining area and kitchen with underfloor heating, very spacious bedrooms, most with en-suite bathrooms.
 I was immediately made to feel very welcome by Ron and his wife Lynne and given an overview of the next 4 days.

 It was a fantastic 4 days and I came away not only with many great images but I had also learned so much.